alexchen4ai/ggml/examples/alex-jina-v3/README.md

 In this file, we show the procedure how to implement the Jina V3 using the llama cpp.
 And we use a systematic way to achieve this goal.
 That is, we wish to implement the work similar to the `qwen.cpp` way, by divide and conquer.

 ## Understand the model arc
 We don't even need to read the paper (better to have), but we must know the essential model architecture and inference process.
+The model arc is included in the `java_v3.mermaid` file.
+And it can be visualized in website like: https://mermaid.live/edit.